 Antibiotics (other than one called rifampicin) do not interfere with the effectiveness of the pill.
 In the past it was recommended that, if you were taking antibiotics and were also taking the pill, you should use additional contraception.
 This is no longer the current recommendation after more recent evidence has been reviewed.
 You should continue taking your pill as normal if you also need to take any antibiotics.

-What if I vomit or have diarrhoea?
+What if I am sick (vomit) or have diarrhoea?

 If you vomit within 2-3 hours of taking a pill, the pill will not have been absorbed.
 If you are well enough, take another pill as soon as possible.
-Provided that you do not vomit this second pill and it is taken on the same day, then you will remain protected from pregnancy.
-If you continue to vomit, then it is the same as missing pills (see above).
+Provided that you do not vomit this second pill and it is taken on the same day, you will remain protected from pregnancy.
+If you continue to vomit, the advice is the same as missing pills (see above).
 Mild diarrhoea does not affect the absorption of the pill.
 Severe diarrhoea may affect it and if you have severe diarrhoea, consider this as the same as missing pills (see above).

 - You don't have any bleeding after the next pack (two packs in total); or